 Any form of inequality has the potential to compromise and diminish the quality of individual and community life.
 There is likely a multiplier effect at work; as the level of inequality widens and as more factors in a person's life are informed by the experience of inequality and inequity, the greater the impact on a diminished quality of life (Chapman & West-Burnham, 2010).
 The answer in part is to "change school culture including higher-education institutions...

-The most effective diversity, equity and inclusion (DEI) strategies are those that include and frame the lived experiences of racism and discrimination that occur and consistently reoccurs throughout life for way too many people within organizations of all types.
-We focus on the voices that have been silenced by the prevailing structural system of inequality and this way of being and knowing then becomes our toolkit.
+The most effective strategies are those that include and frame the lived experiences of racism and discrimination that occur and consistently reoccurs throughout life for Black, Indigenous, and People of Color (BIPOC).
+We focus on the voices that have been silenced by the prevailing structural system of inequality and inequity and this way of being and knowing then becomes our light.